ansermino/CodeLens/deliverables/iteration-03.plan.md

 At the end of this iteration, in order to determine if the use of sprints is successful, we will look at the percentage of sprint tasks completed or the percentage of tasks that were carried forward from one sprint to another.

 The next change that we’re making is ensuring that all commits are only done to branches other than master.
 This ensures that we maintain at least one branch that can be used as production-ready code, where code is thoroughly tested and reviewed, in addition this allows for each developer to work in their own isolated branch, so external changes do not impact their workflow.
-At the end of this iteration, there shouldn’t be anyone committing directly to master, instead branches are the only things being merged into
+At the end of this iteration, there shouldn’t be anyone committing directly to master, instead branches with their own individual merge requests are the only things merged into the codebase.

 #### Roles & responsibilities